COMP90018-2025-SM2-T4-G2-Android/COMP90018-T4-G2-mobile-app/FINAL_REPORT/PROJECT_REPORT.md

 #### Step 2: Configure API Keys

-The application requires API keys for external services (Gemini AI and HuggingFace).
-These can be configured in three ways (in priority order):
+The application requires API keys for external services (Gemini AI and HuggingFace). **API keys are automatically retrieved from Firebase Remote Config** (configured in Step 3), so manual configuration is typically not required.

+However, if you need to override these values locally or for CI/CD purposes, you can configure them manually in three ways (in priority order):

 1. **Environment Variables** (Recommended for CI/CD):
    ```bash